-The calculated emissions for your home are 61 kg CO2/m2/yr.
+The calculated emissions for your home are 95 kg CO2/m2/yr.

 The average Scottish household produces about 6 tonnes of carbon dioxide every year.
-Based on this assessment, heating and lighting this home currently produces approximately 3.9 tonnes of carbon dioxide every year.
-You could reduce emissions by switching to renewable energy sources.
+Based on this assessment, heating and lighting this home currently produces approximately 4.5 tonnes of carbon dioxide every year.
+Adopting recommendations in this report can reduce emissions and protect the environment.
+If you were to install all of these recommendations this could reduce emissions by 1.9 tonnes per year.
+You could reduce emissions even more by switching to renewable energy sources.